fcsonline/ferranbasora.com/content/posts/content-and-container/index.md

 want to add multiselection in `SelectableList`?
 Go for it.
 Are you adding new stuff to `CartItem`?
 No problem.

-In terms of component logic, play with event bubbling to decide how is the owner for each event is generated in the application.
+In terms of component logic, play with event bubbling to decide who is the owner for each event is generated in the application.
 If you think an event should not go through upper components, stop it with `stopPropagation` method.